Intensity Modulated Radiation Therapy (IMRT)

 Treatment is carefully planned by using 3-D computed tomography (CT) images of the patient in conjunction with computerized dose calculations to determine the dose intensity pattern that will best conform to the tumor shape.
-Typically, combinations of several intensity-modulated fields coming from different beam directions produce a custom tailored radiation dose that maximizes tumor dose while also minimizing the dose to adjacent normal tissues.
+Typically, combinations of several intensity-modulated fields coming from different beam directions produce a custom tailored radiation dose that maximizes the tumor dose while also minimizing the dose to adjacent normal tissues.

 Radiation therapy, including IMRT, stops cancer cells from dividing and growing, thus slowing or stopping tumor growth.
 In many cases, radiation therapy is capable of killing all of the cancer cells, thus shrinking or eliminating tumors.